betaglot/plantabeta/docs/dev/Phrase.md

 🔷 Code

-## Differentiate(Phrase, Supermove, Move, Submove, BodyMove)
+## Differentiate(Phrase, Supermove, Moto, Submove, BodyMoto)

-An ArmPhrase is a list of ArmMoves performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)
+An ArmPhrase is a list of ArmMotos performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)